blockchainapis/docs/docs/tutorial/pairs/get-swap-amount-in.md

 blockchain_apis = BlockchainAPIsSync()

-# Do an API call in order to get the amount in on uniswap
+# Do an API call in order to get the amount of WETH required in order to get
+# 2000.00 USDC on UniswapV2.
 amounts_in = blockchain_apis.amount_in(
     blockchain="ethereum",
     tokenIn="0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2",